33 Swedish Inventions That Made a Big Impact on the World

 In addition, it’s relatively inexpensive for manufacturers to add Bluetooth capabilities to their products.

-The First Bolt Cutter
+The Modern Bolt Cutter

 However, as Jonas tried to get his wooden prototype made in metal, the metalworker he contracted swooped in and submitted the design to the Swedish patent office without his knowledge.